Welcome to today's edition of the Rush 24-7 podcast.

 Something's causing them.

-We gotta get working on climate change.
+We've got to get working on climate change.

-Now this is very unusual for a professional athlete to throw himself head first into a political issue.
+Now, this is very unusual for a professional athlete to throw himself headfirst into a political issue.

 Nicholson didn't even do this.